 - so you give in and accept a settlement amount in the lower range

 - so a lawyer won’t take your case anymore because too much time has gone by

-You will eventually give up and look for a personal injury lawyer when you find out that the insurance company is not going to settle for a fair amount.
+You will eventually give up and look for a personal injury lawyer when you find out that the insurance company will not settle for a fair amount.

 We have seen people negotiate with an insurance company for as long as 2-3 years before calling a lawyer.

-People who waited two years, called us after they couldn’t find another lawyer willing to take the case because there wasn’t enough time to work on the case before the statute of limitations expired.
+People who waited two years called us after they couldn’t find another lawyer willing to take the case because there wasn’t enough time to work on their case before the statute of limitations expired.
 Depending upon the type of accident, personal injury lawyers typically want a case at least 6-24 months before the statute of limitations expires.

 People who called us three years after their accident found it was too late because they missed the statute of limitations.

-One of our clients needed money and would have settled his case for a broken thumb but we got him several cash advances totaling $50,000 and we settled his case for $1.2 Million!
+One of our clients needed money and wanted to settle his case, on his own, for a broken thumb that was almost amputated, but we got him several cash advances totaling $50,000, and then we settled his case for $1.2 Million!

 Will My Case Be Hurt if I Try to Settle On My Own Before I Hire a Lawyer?